 Figure \ref{fig:regret_realdata} shows the regret curves of all algorithms over different levels of corruption of the context.
 For nearly all levels of corruption and all data sets, the softmax bandit variant of our algorithm outperforms other combination or non-combination algorithms consistently over time.
-Notable exceptions are on the BAQ data set where we see a performance advantage only for higher state corruption levels above 5\% compared to LinTS or LinUCB.
-Neither $CB$ nor $MAB_u$ performs well on this data set leading to a dynamic equilibrium of the referee similar to the simulations.
-This results in additionally incurred regret for combination algorithms.
-For higher corruption levels, the referee can easily decide between policies and COMBINE-softmax can incur the least regret.
+Notable exceptions are on the BAQ data set, where we see a performance advantage only for higher state corruption levels above 5\% compared to LinTS or LinUCB.
+Neither $CB$ nor $MAB_u$ performs well, leading to a dynamic equilibrium of the referee similar to the simulations, resulting in additionally incurred regret for combination algorithms.
+The referee can easily decide between policies for higher corruption levels, and COMBINE-softmax can incur the least regret.

 Figure \ref{fig:AdjecencyMatrix} shows the learned adjacency matrix of the softmax bandit for all data sets.
-In most cases, using the softmax version leads to more sparse matrices and, therefore, less exploration when choosing the subsequent promising actions.
+In most cases, using the softmax version leads to more sparse matrices and less exploration when choosing the subsequent promising actions.
 This works well for the ADL and Local data sets.
 The BQA data set exhibits significant fluctuations in the target variable and less pure action-to-action transition probabilities.
 Smoothing helps sparsify the adjacency matrix and, therefore, more predictable transitions, leading to significantly improved regret performance.

 Figure \ref{fig:ratio_real} shows the dynamics of the referee on the real-world data sets.
-The ADL data set exhibits strong ordering as well as low action change frequency such that the $MAB$ variants of the algorithms can achieve low regret without knowing the context.
-This is further exacerbated when adding corruption to the context, further diminishing the performance of the $CB$.
+The ADL data set exhibits strong ordering and low action change frequency such that the $MAB$ variants of the algorithms can achieve low regret without knowing the context.
+This is further exacerbated when adding corruption to the context, diminishing the performance of the $CB$.